Buying a home in Covina with All Seasons Real Estate, Inc

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of receiving your application.
+Your lender will furnish you with a Loan Estimate (LE) outlining closing costs within three days of taking your application.
+You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of getting your application.

-The estimate is formed from the loan amount, and RESPA requirements dictate that it has to include all closing costs and fall within a narrow range of accuracy.
-I'll study the estimate and let you know if everything looks good.
+This estimate depends on the loan amount.
+RESPA requirements require that it has to involve all closing costs and fall within a strict range of accuracy, and I'll go over the estimate and let you know if it all looks adequate.

-Then it's time to close on your home.
-This will probably occur at a title company or escrow office and will most likely be a smooth and relaxed affair.
+Then it's time to close on your house.
+This should happen at a title company or escrow office and will likely be a smooth and hassle-free occurrence.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+It's time to move into your new house.
 Enjoy it.
-And if you need anything or have any questions, just call me at (626) 339-0697 or e-mail me at .
+And if you need anything, be sure to call me at (626) 339-0697 or e-mail me at .